KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-compile/index.md

 [Choose what to work on]({{< ref "help-choosing" >}})

-If you already know what you want to work on and you are in fact already working on it, then it might be time to learn to make a merge request and send your changes:
+If you already know what you want to work on and you are in fact already working on it, then it might be time to learn how to make a merge request and send your changes:

 [Submit your new software changes for review](https://community.kde.org/Infrastructure/GitLab#Submitting_a_merge_request)